mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-BackupCompliancePolicyRef is a reference to the backup compliance CR.
+BackupCompliancePolicyRef is a reference to the backup compliance custom resource.

 <table>
     <thead>